WELCOME FROM THE PROGRAM DIRECTOR

 Welcome to the University of Central Florida College of Medicine/HCA GME Consortium Emergency Medicine Residency of Greater Orlando!

 Our mission is to combine excellence in Clinical Skills with the humanity of the compassionate physician to produce outstanding Patient Centered Care.

-The University of Central Florida College of Medicine is sponsoring our program at Osceola Regional Medical Center in Kissimmee, Florida.
+The UCF/HCA GME Consortium sponsors our program at Osceola Regional Medical Center.
 The college is a forward thinking, innovative medical school and we will be building on its pioneering spirit as we invite you to consider training in our program.Osceola Regional’s Emergency Department is busy and diverse.
 You are exposed to a very high acuity patient population in an unopposed educational atmosphere.

 In August 2018, we lost our beloved founding Program Director, Dr. Bethany Ballinger, after a courage unfortunate illness.
 Dr. Ballinger said it best: “Emergency Medicine is a calling.
 It is demanding and not for the faint hearted.
 It requires long hours and extreme dedication.
 ER will disturb your sleep and challenge your principles.
 It will draw on every drop of compassion you have and then still ask for more.
 Although we rarely see our patients again, some linger in our memories forever and help create the people we are.
 In that way, the ER shift is never really over yet the rewards are enormous.
 We have the ability to help people in their direst need and for some the worst moment of their life.
 Such an honor is rare and to be taken with the utmost humility and care.
-It’s a serious business but paradoxically one that also needs a healthy sense of humor!
+It’s a serious business but paradoxically one that also needs a healthy sense of humor!”

 Thank you for your interest in our program.
 We will be delighted to meet you.

 Emergency Medicine Program Coordinator